kurtnheiss/kurtnheiss.github.io/dad_jokes_files/dad_jokes.md

 {"id":"FdN7wcxAskb","joke":"They're making a movie about clocks.
 It's about time","status":200}
 ```
 ### Obtain a joke by GraphQL query
 You can obtain a specific joke and its text using a POST request sent to the Dad Joke API GraphQL endpoint.
+Using GraphQL for dad joke searches can lead to more efficient, flexible, and maintainable code compared to traditional RESTful approaches.

 An example of the full curl command is as follows:
 ```
-$ curl -X POST -d '{"query": "query { joke {id joke permalink } }"}' -H "Content-Type: application/json" https://icanhazdadjoke.com/graphql
+$ curl -X POST \ -H "Content-Type: application/json" \ --data '{"query": "{ joke { id, joke } }"}' \ https://icanhazdadjoke.com/graphql
 ```
 The elements of note in this request are:

-* `-d '{"query": "query { joke {id joke permalink } }"}'`: This option sends data in the body of the `POST` request.
-The data being sent is a JSON string containing a GraphQL query.
-The query requests a joke with its ID, the joke itself, and its permalink.
 * `-H "Content-Type: application/json"`: This option sets the content type of the request header to JSON.
 It tells the server that the data being sent in the body is JSON formatted.
+* ` --data '{"query": "{ joke { id, joke } }"}'`: This option specifies the data payload of the POST request.
+In the context of GraphQL, this option is typically used to send GraphQL queries or mutations to a GraphQL server.
+In the example `--data '{"query": "{ joke { id, joke } }"}'`, the data payload is a JSON object with a single key-value pair.
 * `https://icanhazdadjoke.com/graphql`: This is the URL to which the `POST` request is being sent.
 It's a GraphQL endpoint hosted at `https://icanhazdadjoke.com`.

 After you have entered the curl command: